Credit Counselors

 AI Impact Summary

-Credit Counselors faces moderate AI displacement risk with a score of 37/100.
-Significant displacement is estimated between 2041 and 2051.
-Of 23 analyzed tasks, 7 are highly automatable, particularly in routine_cognitive.
+Credit Counselors faces moderate AI displacement risk with a score of 35/100.
+This occupation has higher AI displacement risk than 65% of all analyzed occupations.
+Of 23 analyzed tasks, 4 are highly automatable, particularly routine cognitive tasks.
 Strong protective factors — including social intelligence, creativity, or regulatory barriers — significantly reduce effective risk.

 AI-Vulnerable Skills (6)